 Justice

-With the Justice card, we move on from the Wheel of Fortune and a yes/no based on events that may be out of your control, towards an answer based on the facts and truth.
-Instead of providence we have immutable laws and truth.
+With the Justice card, we move on from the Wheel of Fortune and outcomes based on events out of your control, toward an answer based on facts and truth.
+Instead of providence, we rely on immutable laws.

-The Justice card represents balance and intuition (the scales) plus rational truth and facts over emotion (the sword).
+Justice represents balance and intuition (the scales) plus rational truth and facts over emotion (the sword).

-If you want better, treat others better, but also choose who you have around you because some people have played a different game for so long they can no longer change.
+If you want better, treat others better.
+However, choose carefully who you keep around you; some people have played a different game for so long that they can no longer change.

-The scales also represent intuition and following hunches.
+The scales also represents following educated hunches.
 Is this person being honest?
-Does it add up?
+Does the situation add up?
 What can you reasonably expect?
-Weighting up the likely outcome is often a good starting point.
+Weighing the likely outcome is often a good starting point.

-Rational truth over emotion means just that; right or wrong should be based on logical decision making and underlying facts.
-You can follow initial intuition as a starting point, but you should back it up with facts.
+Rational truth over emotion means just that: right or wrong should be based on logical decision-making and underlying facts.
+You can follow initial intuition as a starting point, but you must back it up with evidence.

-The sword also represents the effects of actions where justice is concerned.
-A sword is double edged and can protect and save the worthy.
-It can also punish the deceitful and guilty.
-Justice is all about fair treatment, and protecting the innocent but it is also about fair retribution.
-The message from Justice is do as you would be done by.
+The sword represents the effects of actions where justice is concerned.
+A sword is double-edged: it can protect and save the worthy, but it can also punish the deceitful and guilty.
+Justice is about fair treatment and protecting the innocent, but it is also about fair retribution.
+The message of Justice is 'do as you would be done by'.

-One of the most well-known archetypes of Justice is the statue of Justice seen on many legal buildings.
-This is Lady Justice; a blindfolded woman with a sword in one hand and scales in the other.
-This design is ancient and based on the Roman Goddess Justitia, who was even at the time not really treated as a worshipped deity but instead symbolic.
-The two actual goddesses she is based on are Greek; Themis and her daughter, Dike.
-This deck uses the most agreed of the two as being Lady Justice, Themis.
+One of the most well-known archetypes is the statue of Lady Justice seen on many legal buildings: a blindfolded woman with a sword in one hand and scales in the other.
+This design is ancient, based on the Roman goddess Justitia, who even then was treated more as a symbol than a worshipped deity.
+The two actual goddesses she is based on are Greek: Themis and her daughter, Dike.
+This deck uses the most universally recognized of the two: Themis.

-Themis also fits better because she is strongly associated with the Oracle of Delphi, an Oracle that was said to predict the future.
+Themis also fits the Tarot archetype perfectly because she is strongly associated with the Oracle of Delphi, a site famous for predicting the future.

 Themis

-Firstly, she is the founder of the Oracle of Delphi, later given to Apollo.
-She was possibly the first Pythia of Delphi, a woman who could foretell the future.
-The Oracle of Delphi may have become a place of visions much earlier than the building and institutions, as gases found to be coming from the ground there (such as ethylene) are known to produce feelings of euphoria and hallucinations.
-You see this in the Justice card; there is a mist rising from the ground to the left of the ruins.
+First, she is the founder of the Oracle of Delphi (later given to Apollo).
+She was possibly the first Pythia, a priestess who could foretell the future.
+The site of the Oracle may have become a place of visions long before any buildings were constructed, as gases escaping from the ground (such as ethylene) are known to produce euphoria and hallucinations.
+This is depicted in the Justice card: a mist rises from the ground to the left of the ruins.

-This link between Themis and the Oracle represents the intuitive part of Justice.
-The first part of Justice is always having a hunch or lead that is not in itself evidence, but a direction to follow for real clues.
+This link between Themis and the Oracle represents the intuitive aspect of Justice.
+The first step of Justice is often a hunch or a lead that is not evidence in itself, but rather a direction to follow to uncover real clues.

-Secondly, Themis is seen as the divine voice that introduced humans to the basic rules of justice and morality, as well as rules of hospitality, governance and assembly.
+Second, Themis is recognized as the divine voice that introduced humanity to the basic rules of justice, morality, hospitality, governance, and assembly.

-Rather than human laws, Themis is more associated with divine laws that set in place rules of conduct that all subsequent laws are based on.
-Her daughter, Dike, is often associated with turning Themis’s divine laws into human laws.
+Rather than human legislation, Themis is associated with the divine laws of conduct upon which all subsequent laws are built.
+Her daughter, Dike, is often credited with translating Themis’s divine laws into human laws.

 Description and Symbology

-We see the Goddess Themis with a sword in one hand and scales in the other, representing the common symbols of Lady Justice.
+We see the goddess Themis with a sword in one hand and scales in the other, embodying the classic symbols of Lady Justice.

-She is also blindfolded, representing impartiality.
-The blindfold has the glowing symbol of Libra on it.
+She is blindfolded, representing absolute impartiality.
+The blindfold bears the glowing astrological symbol of Libra (the Scales).

-In the background we see the Oracle of Delphi.
-It is some time after the Greek period, and most of it is now in ruins.
-We see two large pillars that have stood the test of time much better than the rest of the ruins, and appear to be outlasting the rest of the Oracle despite their massive size.
+In the background stand the ruins of the Oracle of Delphi, depicted some time after the classical Greek period.
+Two large pillars have stood the test of time much better than the surrounding rubble, outlasting the rest of the sanctuary despite their massive size.

-A civilization will last for thousands of years not because of its bricks, paintings, statues nor buildings, but its sense of justice and fairness, and the pillars represent these two concepts.
+A civilization lasts for thousands of years not because of its bricks, paintings, or statues, but because of its sense of justice and fairness.
+The two pillars represent these enduring concepts.

 Card symbol